RocketSoftware/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 1. Click **Debug** \> **Step Into**.

     Visual Studio enters debug mode and a few new windows open in the IDE.
-The Rumba+ Desktop application starts outside of Visual Studio but does not show the sign-on application screen yet.
+HACloud starts outside of Visual Studio but does not show the sign-on application screen yet.

     The program SBANK00P starts to execute and execution stops on the first EXEC CICS statement in the code.